DavidJCobb/DovahKit/native/src/DovahKitQtCustomWidgets/README.md

 A widget for selecting an ObjectReference form via drop-downs or (eventually) by picking it in the Render Window.

+#### DKCompactObjectReferencePicker
+Similar to `DKObjectReferencePicker`, but it displays as a single button that opens a dialog.

 ### DKPapyrusBoundScriptListPane
 A panel for editing the scripts bound to a form, or the properties set on those scripts.

+### DKPapyrusFragmentFunctionPicker
+Allows a user to specify a scriptname and function name to use as a Papyrus fragment.

 ### DKTextureAssetPane
 A frame capable of rendering a game asset &mdash; either a DDS file or a TextureSet